 The largest work to date by South Philadelphia mosaic artist Isaiah Zagar, Philadelphia’s Magic Gardens, has reopened with health and safety protocols in place, including the requirement for tickets to be purchased in advance online and for masks to be worn by guests ages 5 and up, with hand washing and sanitizing stations placed throughout the property.
 Capacity will also be reduced for the indoor gallery space and all visitors must enter and exit via the Garden’s main gate on South Street.
 To learn more, click here.

 Museums Reopening Soon

-Home to one of the largest collections of sculptor Auguste Rodin’s works outside of Paris, the Rodin Museum will reopen its doors to the public on a to-be-decided date in September, joining the return of the Philadelphia Museum of Art on the same day.
-The artistic gem of a museum located along the Benjamin Franklin Parkway will introduce new health and safety measures to keep guests safe while they navigate its galleries, including the requirement of masks for those over the age of 2, capacity limits, timed entry, and more.
-To learn more and plan your visit, click here.
+Home to one of the largest collections of sculptor Auguste Rodin’s works outside of Paris, the Rodin Museum will reopen in the spring of 2021, joining the unveiling of new public spaces at the nearby Philadelphia Museum of Art.
+When it reopens, the museum will introduce new health and safety measures to keep guests safe while they navigate its galleries, including the requirement of masks for those over the age of 2, capacity limits, timed entry, and more.
+To learn more, click here.

 Cover photo © Elizabeth Leitzell, courtesy Philadelphia Museum of Art, 2020